 A fire risk assessment is carried out by a dedicated responsible person within the organisation.
 It is their responsibility to look at any of the possible risks and hazards and put in place a list of protocols to minimise risk.
-These protocols would include a plan on how to deal with those hazards, assess additional risks in an emergency, establish safe escape routes and ensure that all fire safety equipment on site remains accessible and maintained.
+These protocols would include a plan on how to deal with those hazards, assess additional risks in an emergency, establish safe escape routes and ensure that all fire safety equipment on-site remains accessible and maintained.

 The first part of this risk assessment is to identify any and all hazards.
 Hazards will vary from one workplace to another.
-Each individual hazard and type of fire risk needs to be assessed with the overall fire safety plan adapted to include level of risk and actions taken to minimise.
+Each individual hazard and type of fire risk needs to be assessed with the overall fire safety plan adapted to include the level of risk and actions taken to minimise.

 Types of fire risk

-Further steps would include ensuring that all computer systems, heating systems, air conditioning or any factory mains or battery powered equipment are well maintained and serviced.
+Further steps would include ensuring that all computer systems, heating systems, air conditioning or any factory mains or battery-powered equipment are well maintained and serviced.
 Failure to do so is a risk and can result in action being taken against the care home or employer.

 Discarded cigarettes and matches were, previously, often a cause of accidental fires in the UK.
 Thankfully, the risk has been reduced due to legislation banning it from places of work and areas used by the wider public.
-Designated smoking areas for smokers are offered in some work places but these are generally away from buildings.
+Designated smoking areas for smokers are offered in some workplaces but these are generally away from buildings.
 In some cases organisations, such as hospitals, do not allow smoking anywhere on site.

 It is important to note that residential care homes are exempt from the UK smoke-free legislation.
 Care providers may offer designated indoor smoking rooms and/or bedrooms where residents live on site.
 Therefore, considerations in any fire safety plan need to include areas where smoking takes place.
 This includes the safe disposal of cigarette butts and related materials.